CompOpt4Apps/Artifact-DataDepSimplify/README.md

-This is the artifact that uses CHiLL for data dependence analysis, IEGenLib for simplification, and produces results for paper submitted to arXiv in July 2018.
+This is the artifact that uses CHiLL for data dependence analysis, IEGenLib for simplification, and produces results for teh following aper accepted in PLDI 2019:.

+"Sparse Computation Data Dependence Simplification for Efficient Compiler-Generated Inspectors"

+There are two parts to results: (1) Data dependency simplification analysis evaluation, presnted as  figure 6 in the paper.
+(2) Performance evaluation results presented in figure 7, and 8 in the paper.

+# (1) Reproducing data dependency simplification analysis results

 After building the driver and its dependencies (see below) run the following:

 ```
-  ./simplifyDriver list.txt
+  ./simplification list.txt
 ```

 The output will be the results of doing data dependence analysis on all of the